ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/living-with-your-own-ideas.md

-I approached the question "what is it to be the best version of myself?" trying to think differently, and I came to the reflection that to be the best version of myself is to help the others out.
+I approached the question "what is it to be the best version of myself?" trying to think differently, and I came to the reflection that to be the best version of myself for me is to help the others out.
 That's why I prototyped Backsense and Necksafe, two objects that are meant to increase the security at night, specially for women that may unfortunately face dangerous situation at night.